 BOIG's additional Tier 1 notes are rated four notches below the group's VR.
-This reflects poor recovery prospects arising from their subordinated status (two notches) as well as incremental non-performance risk relative to the VR (two notches), given fully discretionary coupon payments and mandatory coupon restriction features.
+This reflects the loss severity of these securities (two notches) and incremental non-performance risk relative to the VR (two notches), given fully discretionary coupon payments and mandatory coupon restriction features.